Let’s start with a few facts about Bitcoin

 - Bitcoin is deflationary, but highly divisible.

-- Bitcoin can’t be unlimited printed.
+- Bitcoin can’t be unlimited printed and created out of thin air.

 Now there’s this fact (just in the USA): Every day, the Bureau prints approximately 38 million pieces of paper money.
 About 45% of this production are $1 bills and 25% are $20 bills.
 The rest of the production is divided between $5, $10, $50, and $100 bills. (source) The same happens in every continent.
+And especially since Covid, printing -and therefore inflation- has gone through the roof.

 I don’t want you to take this article as ‘FOMO’ (fear of missing out) investment advice.
 Investing is always risky and your own, full responsibility.
 Never make any hasty decisions you are willing to regret.